 Therefore it is ordered that:

-The request of Southern California Edison Company to establish Schedule TOU-EV-6 as requested in Advice Letter AL 3402-E is approved.
+The request of Southern California Edison Company to establish Schedule TOU-EV-6 as requested in Advice Letter AL 3402-E is approved and will become effective at Southern California Edison’s next regularly scheduled rate change date.

 SCE shall review Schedule TOU-EV-6 in its next General Rate Case Phase 2 to consider whether it should (1) convert the majority of its distribution facilities-related demand charges to peak-related demand charges and/or volumetric TOU rates and (2) exempt super off-peak charging from distribution facilities-related demand charges.